microsoft/app-camp/docs/aad/A01-begin-app.md

 Remember this information as you'll need it throughout the labs!
 You will log in as &gt;username&lt;@&gt;domain&lt;.onmicrosoft.com with the password you chose.
 You'll be prompted for your phone number and then the system will set up your subscription.

 Eventually you'll be prompted to log into your new tenant.
 Be sure to use the new administrator credentials you just created, not the ones you used when you signed up for the developer program.

-!!! warning "Tip: Don't develop or do the labs in production!"
-    It may be tempting to build solutions right where you work every day, but there are good reasons to have a dedicated dev tenant - and probably additional staging/test tenants.
-They're free, and you can safely experiment as a tenant admin without risking your production work.

 ???+ info "More information"
     <div class="tinyVideo">